washingtonstateuniversity/WSUWP-Plugin-VALS-Roles/README.md

 ## Provided Roles

+### VALS Center Admin
+Users with this role have `read`, `list_users`, and `create_users` capabilities.
+They can:
+* (and should) be assigned to a VALS Center;
+* add new users, who will be:
+  * associated with the VALS Center Admin's respective VALS Center; and
+  * assigned the VALS Registered Trainee role;
+* view the Users list, but can only see users who are:
+  * associated with the VALS Center Admin's respective VALS Center; and
+  * assigned to one of the roles listed here.

+### VALS Certified
+Users with this role have `read` capabilities.
+They can:
+* be assigned to a VALS Center;
+* be assigned a Certification Date;
+* view only their own profile.

+When a user's role is changed to VALS Certified, the current date is automatically assigned as the user's Certification Date (which can be manually adjusted if needed).

+### VALS Registered Trainee
-* **VALS Registered Trainee** - Users with this role have `read` capabilities and can view only their profile (any other admin pages redirect).
-They can be assigned to a VALS Center.
+Users with this role have `read` capabilities.
+They can:
-* **VALS Certified** - Users with this role have the same capabilities and access levels as VALS Registered Trainees.
-They can be assigned a Certification Date and to a VALS Center.
+* be assigned to a VALS Center;
-* **VALS Center Admin** - Users with this role have `read`, `list_users`, and `promote_users` capabilities.
-They can be assigned to a VALS Center, and when viewing the Users list, they can see only users assigned to the same VALS Center and one of the provided roles.
-They can only promote users to one of the other two provided roles.
+* view only their own profile.

 ## Other Features

+A custom taxonomy is provided for associating users with a VALS Center.

 A stylesheet that hides a majority of the default interface is enqueued for profile pages belonging to users with any of the provided roles.
 The *First Name*, *Last Name*, and *Account Management* fields are left available.

-The plugin also adds *Date Certified* and *Center* columns to the Users list.
+*Date Certified* and *Center* columns are added to the Users list.
 In both the *Date Certified* column and in *VALS Certified* users profiles, the certification date is displayed in orange text when it is within 6 months of expiring, and in red text if it has expired.